Question: "Who was Pontius Pilate?"

 Answer: Pontius Pilate was the Roman governor of Judea from A.D.
 26-36, serving under Emperor Tiberius.
 He is most known for his involvement in condemning Jesus to death on a cross.

-Outside of the four Gospels, Pilate is mentioned by Pliny the Younger, Philo, and Josephus.
+Outside of the four Gospels, Pontius Pilate is mentioned by Tacitus, Philo, and Josephus.
 In addition, the “Pilate Stone,” discovered in 1961 and dated c.
 A.D.
-30, includes a description of Pilate and mentions him as “prefect” of Judea.
+30, includes a description of Pontius Pilate and mentions him as “prefect” of Judea.
 Pilate is also mentioned in the apocryphal writings, but these were all written at much later dates.

 Pilate’s conscience was already bothering him when his wife sent him an urgent message concerning Jesus.
 The note begged him, “Don’t have anything to do with that innocent man, for I have suffered a great deal today in a dream because of him” (Matthew 27:19).